Tampa Eviction Process: Hillsborough County Step-by-Step

 How long does eviction take in Hillsborough County?

 An uncontested eviction in Hillsborough County runs 3–6 weeks from notice to sheriff lockout.
-If the tenant doesn't answer and your paperwork is clean, sometimes you're through in 3–4 weeks.
+If the tenant doesn't file an answer and your paperwork is clean, you can be through in 3–4 weeks.
+A contested case—where the tenant answers or raises defenses—stretches to 2–3 months.
 Here's how the timeline breaks down:

 - Notice period: 3–30 days (depends on notice type)